wvuweb/hammer/README.md

 1. Install RVM: [Ruby Version Manager](http://rvm.io/ "Ruby Version Manager") via Terminal
     * **Note:** If you already have RVM installed due to a previous installation of [Mock Builder v2](https://github.com/wvuweb/mock_builder "Mock Builder"), skip to the next step.
   * `\curl -sSL https://get.rvm.io | bash -s stable`
-    * then run
+    * Now open a new window in Terminal run rvm.
+Example: `source /Users/yourusername/.rvm/scripts/rvm`
+        * Occasionally, RVM will ask you to run a few other commands (like `source` or the like).
+After installing, if it asks you to run other commands, please do so!
-  * `rvm requirements`
+  * Next type `rvm requirements` and hit enter.
         * Installing RVM could take a while (30 minutes to 1.5 hours depending).
 Please be patient.
-        * Occasionally, RVM will ask you to run a few other commands (like `source` or the like).
-After installing, if it asks you to run other commands, please do so!
 1. After RVM finishes installing, completely quit and reopen Terminal.
 1. Clone the Hammer repo into your `~/Sites/` directory:
     * `cd ~/Sites/ && git clone https://github.com/wvuweb/hammer.git`